 Maintaining Trail Quality:

-- BAMBA is scheduled to clean out the deteriorating /unsafe jumps from the A-Line trail on Mt.
-Penn, mid-August.
+- BAMBA is rebuilding the A-Line trail on Mt.
+Penn, and is nearing completion

 Mt.
 Penn Trail Mapping

 BAMBA is in progress with a major trail mapping project in an effort to promote the bounty and variety of mountain biking on Mt.
 Penn.
 The project scope includes:

 - Define the seven riding zones bounded by the roads on Mt.
 Penn